 Incomplete requirements are also overcrowding the system resulting in the problems we discussed above.

 Finally, giving a one-month window to complete the requirements is more than enough especially if you have the complete documents at hand.

 Instead of adding more computers or manpower to attend to their MISMO processes, making the system more efficient can be a valuable alternative.

-Let’s see how this system plays out.
+Let’s hope this system plays out well.